nithinkurian/firmware/readme.txt

 clock/clock init
 semi hosting
 fault handling/ handlers

-targets : correct in sconstruct continue m3m4 custom rtos target dll
+targets in sconstruct
+custom rtos

+task create apis to be created and used osal should be added osal.h idle task to be moved inside, may be weak, config to enable need to add support for make continue m3m4 target dll

 freertos